ch3cook-fdu/Vote2Cap-DETR/README.md

 ## 8. Contact

-If you have any questions or suggestions about this repo, please feel free to open issues or contact me (csjch3cook@gmail.com)!
+If you have any questions or suggestions regarding this repo, please feel free to open issues!